fharris/nodejs-mongodb-crud/README.md

 # Node.js-Express-MongoDB CRUD sample Application

-This is a simple Node.js CRUD application using MongoDB.
+This is a simple Node.js CRUD application using MongoDB  .

 It is based on [https://github.com/ijason/NodeJS-Sample-App](https://github.com/ijason/NodeJS-Sample-App) and has the following features: